flatpak/flatpak.github.io/source/command-line.html.haml.markdown

   <span class="unselectable">$ </span>flatpak remote-ls --app REPOSITORY
   </pre>

-  `REPOSITORY` should be replaced by the repository name given by `flatpak remote-list`.
+  `REPOSITORY` should be replaced by the repository name given by `flatpak remotes`.
 The `--app` option means that only applications will be listed.
 Without it, runtimes that are provided by the repository will also be listed.

   Finally, it is possible to remove a repository using: